Gradar66/stm32-hal-mcp2515/README.md

   ms_mcp2515.setNormalMode();
 }
 ```
-№All functions for working with CAN are similar to [arduino-mcp2515](https://github.com/autowp/arduino-mcp2515).
+№ All functions for working with CAN are similar to [arduino-mcp2515](https://github.com/autowp/arduino-mcp2515).